EnriqueKloosterman/payment_control_server/README.md

 -   **API Documentation:** Interactive API documentation with Swagger.
 -   **Testing:** Unit and integration testing setup with `jest` and `supertest`.
 -   **File Uploads:** Support for file uploads via `multer`.
--   **Invoice Management:** Full CRUD operations for "Facturas" linked to the user.
+-   **Invoice Management:** Full CRUD operations for "Facturas" linked to the user, including pagination, filtering, search, and document export.
+-   **Automated Tasks:** Cron jobs to automatically mark overdue invoices.
+-   **Dashboard Statistics:** Endpoints to aggregate and serve invoice statistics.

 ##  Technologies Used